laravel/docs/validation.md

 <a name="rule-uuid"></a>
 #### uuid

-The field under validation must be an RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).
+The field under validation must be a valid RFC 4122 (version 1, 3, 4, or 5) universally unique identifier (UUID).

 <a name="conditionally-adding-rules"></a>
 ## Conditionally Adding Rules